- Overview: Canada

 I highly recommend Acumen International to anyone that requires their services.

-- With the help of employment, employee loyalty grows by 47%, which is why you can retain the top minds long-term
+With the help of a Global EOR, employee loyalty grows by 47%, which is why you can retain the top minds long-term.
+By providing employees with a secure and stable work environment, companies can foster loyalty and build long-term relationships with their staff.

-- Official foreign employment eliminates 95% of legal, financial, and business risks.
-Also, using this service you can get the flexibility and take up more projects of different duration.
-You can start a bare-bones operation in with just one or a couple of employees and easily add any headcount as you move along.
+Using the Global EOR solution, you can get flexibility and take up more projects of different duration.
+You can start a bare-bones operation in Canada with just one or a couple of employees and easily add any headcount as you move along.
+This flexibility is especially valuable for companies that need to quickly scale up or down their operations in response to changing market conditions.